almostengr/almostengr.github.io/docs/lifestyle/2020-04-05-notes-from-session-writing-book-quaratine.md

 ## step 1: make sure that people want the book

 * survey and research the market first; are there videos on the topic;
-dont want to write a book on a topic that nobody wants to read
+don't want to write a book on a topic that nobody wants to read
 * "everyone has a book in them"
 * find how your story connects with your target market
-* ARTICLE: "what the fico?"
+* ARTICLE: "what the FICO?"
 5 ways your becomes a curse
-* find a topic that is needed; add your passion to it; then somebody will wnat to buy it
+* find a topic that is needed; add your passion to it; then somebody will want to buy it

 ## step 2: dictate the book